-Basic safety requirements for commissioning and operation of every nuclear installation are provided in Sections (§§) 52 - 54 of the Atomic Act and in Sections (§§) 15 - 23 of the Decree No. 21/2017 Coll., on assurance of nuclear safety of nuclear installations.
+Basic safety requirements for commissioning and operation of every nuclear installation are provided in Sections ($\S\S$) 52 - 54 of the Atomic Act and in Sections ($\S\S$) 15 - 23 of the Decree No. 21/2017 Coll., on assurance of nuclear safety of nuclear installations.

-Regulatory requirements for subcriticality and heat removal in SF management are detailed in Sections (§§) 13 and 14 of the Decree No. 195/1999 Coll., on the requirements for nuclear installations relating to assurance of nuclear safety, radiation protection and emergency preparedness, which will be replaced with a new decree on requirements for evaluation of safety in 2017.
+Regulatory requirements for subcriticality and heat removal in SF management are detailed in Sections (§§) 13 to 15 of the Decree No. 329/2017 Coll., on requirements for a design of a installation.